What Is Proof Of Delivery 2021

-The delivery driver will start their route and will pass the load check, where they will confirm that they have loaded the order(s).
+The delivery driver will start their route and pass the load check to confirm that they have loaded the order(s).
 If your packages have not been loaded, the driver can alert you and assign the rejected status.
-The driver will then use a QR scanner, or barcode scanner app to track the packages that have been loaded.
-This makes it easy to track when your order has been picked up and when it is out for delivery.
+The driver will then use a QR scanner or barcode scanner app to track the packages that have been loaded.
+This makes it easy to track when your order has been picked up and out for delivery.

 Step 2: In Transit